EgorPoliakov/nano_mind/README.md

 # Nano Mind: Simple Deep Learning Framework in C++

 Welcome to Nano Mind, a minimalistic deep learning framework implemented from scratch in C++.
-This repository provides a simple implementation of a deep learning framework and is intended for educational purposes and serves as a learning tool for understanding the fundamental concepts of deep learning and implementing a neural network framework from scratch.
+This repository provides a simple implementation of a deep learning framework and serves as a learning tool for understanding the fundamental concepts of deep learning and implementing a neural network framework from scratch.

 ## Features